the-standard/ibco/docs/stage-1/README.md

 ### sEURO Offering Public APIs

-These are the functions exposed to the user in Stage 1.
+These are the functions exposed to the user in the sEURO Offering contract.
+This contract can be used to estimate a price for a given token, and perform a swap.

 **readOnlyCalculateSwap(bytes32 _token, uint256 _amount)**